acanalis/acanalis.github.io/content/en/post/pass me the hammer/index.md

 C: "I wanted a hammer and you gave me a handwritten note saying 'I don't have a hammer'.
 I can't hammer with this!"

-Another instance where returning a value instead of throwing is when we want to leverage idempotency.
+Another instance where returning a value instead of throwing is when you want to leverage idempotency.
 Better shown with example:

 ```python
 L = get_list_of_tools()